-Project Managers are, however, trained in risk management to ensure that risks are kept to a minimum in their projects.
-It requires project managers to think out of the box and not take the same route, again.
-Risk Management is “the process of identifying, analyzing, and responding to risk factors throughout the life of a project in the best interest of its objectives".
-The Project Management Institute's PMBOK® Guide states that for a project manager, Risk Management is one of the ten knowledge areas to be competent in.
+Project Managers are trained in risk management to ensure that risks are kept to a minimum in their projects.
+This means project managers need to be able to think outside the box and not take the same route again.
+Risk Management is “the process of identifying, analyzing, and responding to risk factors throughout the life of a project in the best interest of its objectives.”

-The PMBOK® Guide defines Secondary Risks as “those risks that arise as a direct outcome of implementing a risk response".
-In simple terms, you identify a risk and have a response plan in place to deal with that risk.
-Once this plan is implemented, the new risk that may arise from the implementation is called a secondary risk.
+The PMBOK Guide defines secondary risks as “those risks that arise as a direct outcome of implementing a risk response.”
+In other words, you identify risk and have a response plan in place to deal with that risk.
+Once this plan is implemented, the new risk that may arise from the implementation - that’s a secondary risk.

 A response plan is created depending on the impact of these risks on a project.
 A high impact risk will require a response plan, whereas if the risk seems negligible, it will only be watched by managers.

-Or, assume you are the manager for a construction project.
+As an example, imagine you are the project manager for a construction project.
 From past experience, you know that one main risk that you may face is that the sand supplier may not deliver on time.
 In the risk management plan you create, you have already accounted for this risk.
-The action you will take up if this were to occur is to procure the sand from a different supplier.
-A potential risk that you may encounter is the difference in the sand, provided by the first and second supplier, which would then be a secondary risk.
+The action you will take if this were to occur could be to procure the sand from a different supplier.
+A potential risk that you may encounter is that there may be differences in the sand provided by the first and second supplier, which would then be a secondary risk.

-Residual risks are the leftover risks, the minor risks that remain.
-The PMBOK® Guide defines Residual Risks as “those risks that are expected to remain after the planned response of risk has been taken, as well as those that have been deliberately accepted".
+Residual risks are the leftover risks, the minor rin.
+The PMBOK Guide defines residual risks as “those risks that are expected to remain after the planned response of risk has been taken, as well as those that have been deliberately accepted.”

-They are acceptable to the organization’s risk tolerance level.
-Sometimes a residual risk has no reasonable response either.
+Residual risks are acceptable to the organization’s risk tolerance level—or, in some cases, a residual risk has no reasonable response.
 Managers simply accept them the way they are.
-If it has to happen, it will happen, and there isn’t much you can do about it.
+If it has to happen, it will happen, and it isn’t much you can do about it.

 These risks are identified during the process of planning.
 A contingency reserve is set up to manage risks such as these.